ReadyRatios Software Manual

-Note: to obtain more reliable ratings of the financial condition, analysis of the enterprise for several periods should be conducted (2-3 years in quarterly increments or six-monthly. or for 4-5 years choosing steps of one year).
+Note: in order to obtain a more reliable assessment of the financial situation, it is advisable to analyze the company for several periods (2-3 years in quarterly or semi-annual steps, or 4-5 years in annual steps).

 Accounting Data Input

-- upload the data from a file (this is data previously saved from the ReadyRatios program files with the extension *. vfa)
+- Uploading data from a file (i.e. data previously saved from the ReadyRatios program files with the *. vfa extension)

-- import data from an XBRL (IFRS Taxonomy) file;
+- Import data from an XBRL file (IFRS or US GAAP Taxonomy);

 - load previously saved data from the "Database" (see chapter "Database").